It was February in NZ, the third trimester of summer.

 Bloom where we are planted.
 The natural world knows how to access this phenomenon, it's we humans who struggle with wanting everything our way in our time or else.

 Let’s not be under any illusion that if we had not nurtured the tiny tomato plants and protected them a little, they would almost certainly not have survived the dry spell of weather in their early lives.

 Unlike our little plants, perhaps you were not well protected or nurtured in your younger years either or to the contrary you had an idyllic childhood with model parents, either way both have shaped the person you are now.

-All each of us need is an opportunity to nourish our soul so that we can bloom, grow beautiful and strong too like the little tomatoes.
+We all need the opportunity to have safetly, security, nourishment and support to nourish our soul so that we can bloom, grow beautiful and strong too like the little tomatoes.